When a boring old sandwich just won’t do, here are some more exciting (but still easy) school lunch ideas everyone will love.

 4. The Elvis Burrito (or Elvis Sandwich)

 This recipe pairs peanut butter with bacon, honey, and banana in a whole-wheat tortilla (just think of bacon as the new jelly), but the same combo also works as a classic sandwich.
-Get our Elvis Burrito recipe.
+Get the Elvis Burrito recipe.

 5. Hummus & Veggies (The Greek PB&J?)